cs50nestm/cs50labs/binarysearch_python/README.md

     else if k is greater than array[middle] set min to middle + 1
-    else if k is equal to array[middle] you found k in the array (return true) k is not in the array (return false)
+    else if k is equal to array[middle] you found k in the array (return True) k is not in the array (return False)
 ```

-Note that we only `return false` after the `while` loop has finished, meaning we checked all the values in the array.
+Note that we only `return False` after the `while` loop has finished, meaning we checked all the values in the array.

 ## Computational Complexity